Automattic/jetpack/tools/e2e-commons/README.md

 ## Copy Starter Plugin E2E setup

 Copy `project/plugins/starter-plugin/tests/e2e` folder into your plugin's `tests/e2e`.
-If your plugin was created with Starter Plugin template, the `tests/e2e` folder already there.
+If your plugin was created with Starter Plugin template, the `tests/e2e` folder should be already there.

 Update `tests/e2e/package.json` to match your plugin description.
 Also, review `build` script command, and make sure that all required projects are included in a build step.